If you're good with a needle and thread or a sewing machine, there are loads of sewing jobs you can do from home.

-If you can stitch neatly and quickly, why not drop your favourite designers an e-mail, asking if they need test stitchers?
-They might just bite your hand off in their eagerness to sign you up!
-I know I did when I was building up my team.
+If you're a speedy and tidy stitcher, why not email your favourite designers and ask if they need test stitchers?
+They might be chomping at the bit to sign you up!
+I know I was when I was building my team.

 If the idea appeals why not check out my ebook Stitch Your Own Business to learn more.

-Often the needlework magazines will list clubs and groups, along with a contact name and number.
-Why not give them a call, and see if they would enjoy a hands on workshop at their next meeting?
+The needlework magazines often list clubs and groups with a name and number to call.
+Why not check to see if they want a hands-on workshop at their next meeting?

 Again, I have shared full details on what is involved in the ebook I mentioned above.

 You can find loads of sewing jobs to do from home if you're up for it.
 Ready to give it a shot?